mybb/docs.mybb.com/extend/owning-managing-projects.md

 [![View Project](/assets/images/mods/owners6.png)](/assets/images/mods/owners6.png)

-On the right side of the page you can find the links to the pages where you can manage your project's details, collaborators, previews, translations and more importantly, builds.
+On the right side of the page you can find the links to the pages where you can manage your project's details, collaborators, previews and more importantly, builds.

 #### Edit Project